-A single-storey dwelling, one of a pair built close to the Delhi Street alignment with the western wall on the continuation of Delhi Street.
-Walling is of sandstone, with rendered and painted quoins and window and door surrounds.
+A single-storey dwelling, one of a group of four built close to the Delhi Street alignment: this is one of the central cottages.
+Walling is of dressed sandstone, with painted quoins and window and door surrounds.
 Roof is hipped and of corrugated iron: the brick party wall extends beyond the roof line.
-Window and door are timber-framed: window is double-hung sash; door is timber-panelled with a transom above.
-A simple timber-framed verandah extends across the front of the pair of cottages: it features turned timber posts.
-There is a tubular metal fence at the boundary.
+Window and door of front elevation are timber-framed: window is double-hung sash; door is timber-panelled with a transom above.
+A simple timber-framed verandah extends across the front of the group of cottages: it features turned timber posts.
+There is a picket fence at the boundary.